 Speed Sensor Data

-In an effort to reduce the speed of vehicles in and around Blyth, we have purchased a number of Visual Speed Indicators.
+In an effort to reduce the speed of vehicles in and around the Town, Blyth Town Council have purchased a number of Speed Indicator Devices.
 These devices, or sensors as more commonly known, are temporary vehicle activated signs which detect and display real time vehicle speeds.
 The device will also record data that enables us to analyse various statistics about vehicle numbers, speed values and violations.
 From the data recorded we can produce detailed reports which can be shared with Northumbria Police and other relevant organisations.

 The visual speed indication and thereby the attempt to influence the driver`s speed is quite a new field in the common road and traffic technology.
 Nowadays public authorities start to install luminary speed indication signs for the same purpose and additionally to manage the traffic flow.
 Besides avoiding traffic congestion, these systems also shall decrease the drivers speed in order to reduce the rate of accidents and the heaviness of their consequences.